Having Hope and Doing the Work in Therapy in Salt Lake City, Utah

 I hope you’re finding hope wherever you are to keep going, to reach out, and to begin doing the work that will ultimately change your life You matter.
 You matter to so many people.
 The entire universe would not be the same without you here in it with us.
 I believe that completely.

-Looking for an anxiety therapist in Utah?
+Looking for an anxiety therapist in Salt Lake City, Utah?

 An open hand toward the ocean.
 This represents how as an EMDR therapist at Maple Canyon Therapy I provide trauma therapy, birth trauma therapy, and therapy for PTSD symptoms in women.